The Art of Taking Tea

 She has contributed to catalogues for major exhibitions at the Royal Academy of Arts, the V&A and other international museums and has written a number of specialist books on ceramics and the creativity and innovation of Wedgwood.

 Note that this meeting will not now take place in the Royal Spa Centre due to the ongoing Coronavirus situation.
-Instead, the lecture may be streamed live on the internet.
-Full details will be emailed to members.
+It may be rescheduled for a later date.